-However, karma as seen by someone like Bagdro is far more active than mere “fate”.
-As Carl Jung quoted: “Until you make the unconscious conscious, it will direct your life and you will call it fate”.
-We perceive fate in a mostly passive way, with a shrug of the shoulder.
-Often commenting that it’s just “one of those things”.
-But, karma as seen by Bagdro is an active phenomenon of interrelated cause and effect.
-And, according to Bagdro, he has not done anything wrong – he was fighting a just cause in the right way and with the right motivations.
-Bagdro’s feeling that it wasn’t meant to be comes from a very deep personal philosophical foundation.
-This belief translated itself into an attitude, which filled him with a defiant energy to overcome anything the Chinese could do to him.
-Essentially, his deep-rooted beliefs manifested into an attitude modulation which filled him with death defying energy and purpose.
-This is a spectacular example of how someone can find meaning in any situation to keep on living despite the circumstances.
+Chatting to him recently I asked Ven “what kept you alive while you were in jail?”
+Knowing that he tried to commit suicide several times to end the torture and abuse, I wanted to get a better understanding of how he managed to get through this ordeal eventually.
+Especially since he seems to be a happy fully functioning human being writing books living normally.
+Without batting an eyelid he said, “it wasn’t my karma”.
+In our language this will translate into, “it wasn’t meant to be”, or it wasn’t my destiny or it was fate.
+But karma as seen by someone like Bagdro is far more active than “fate”.
+We look at fate mostly in a passive way with the shrug of the shoulder.
+Often commenting that it is “just one of those things”.
+But karma as seen by Bagdro is an active phenomenon of interrelated cause and effect.
+And according to him he has not done anything wrong.
+He was fighting a just cause in the right way.
+And he had the right motivations.
+So this feeling that it wasn’t meant to be comes from a very deep personal philosophical foundation.
+This belief, translated itself into an attitude, which filled him a defiant energy to overcome anything the Chinese could through at him.
+Essentially his deep-rooted beliefs manifested into an attitude modulation that filled him with death defying energy and purpose.
+This is an example of how someone can find meaning to keep on living despite the circumstances.

-Bagdro points towards two very important antidotes to depression and suicidal tendencies.
-This could be seen as an oversimplification, however, it nevertheless gives us a clue of how to better understand someone suffering from depression – doing something for someone or something other than ourselves, and defiantly taking a stand no matter what the circumstances.
-These two antidotes may not be easily accessible for anyone suffering from depression, but the point is that the connection potentially exists and the tools of Logotherapy, counsellors or coaches could provide meaningful assistance.
+Ven Bagdro points towards two very important antidotes to depression and suicidal tendencies.
+And whereas this may be seen as an over simplification.
+It nevertheless gives us a clue of how better understand someone suffering from depression – doing something for someone or some thing other than ourselves, and defiantly taking a stand no matter what the circumstances.
+Both of these may not be easy to access for anyone suffering from depression, the point however is that the connection points exist and with the tools of Logotherapy, counsellors or coaches could be of meaningful assistance.

-After Bagdro’s escape from Tibet (now China) to India, he met with His Holiness the Dalai Lama as all escapees do.
-Telling his story, Bagdro urged His Holiness the Dalai Lama to allow the Tibetans to take up arms.
-“The time is right to fight back,” Bagdro said.
-According to Bagdro, the Dalai Lama just smiled and proceeded to convince him to rather take up the pen and write books about the situation in Tibet.
-“There are many Chinese,” the Dalai Lama said.
-“Many more than us Tibetans, and they will wipe out our nation very quickly.”
-Furthermore, and more importantly, the Dalai Lama added, “Fighting is not the right way to approach this situation.
-So every time I see Bagdro in the streets of Dharamsala, I know there goes a monk on a mission – with a smile on his face and a pen in his hand.
+After his escape from China (Tibet) to India, Ven met with HH the Dalai Lama as all escapees do.
+Telling the Dalai Lama his story, Ven urged HH to allow the Tibetans to take up arms.
+“The time is right to fight back,” he told the Dalai Lama.
+According to Ven the Dalai Lama smiled and proceeded to convince him to rather take up the pen and write books about the Tibetan situation.
+“There are many Chinese,” the Dalai Lama told him.
+“Many more than us Tibetans and and they will wipe out our nation very quickly.”
+And more importantly the Dalai Lama said, “Fighting is not the right way to approach this situation”.
+“No”, the Dalai Lama said to Ven, “take up the pen”.
+So very time I see Van Bagdro in the streets of Dharamsala, I know there goes a monk on a mission, with a smile on his face despite his circumstances.